End of life care

-You can start Advance Care Planning (ACP) at any time, starting earlier is always better as it gives you more time to think through all the viable options.
+You can start advance care planning at any time — starting earlier is always better as it gives you more time to think through all the viable options.

-However, you may like to consider a conversation with your health care professional (your consultant or GP), regarding ACP, if you have one or more life-limiting conditions (such as: cancer, heart disease, kidney disease, dementia, respiratory disease, liver disease and neurological disease) and one of the following indicators of poor or deteriorating health:
+However, you may like to consider a conversation with your health care professional (your consultant or GP), regarding advance care planning, if you have one or more life-limiting conditions (such as cancer, heart disease, kidney disease, dementia, respiratory disease, liver disease and neurological disease) and one of the following indicators of poor or deteriorating health:

-- Staying in bed or chair for more than half a day.
+- staying in bed or a chair for more than half a day

-- Progressive weight loss; remaining underweight; losing muscle mass
+- progressive weight loss, remaining underweight and/or losing muscle mass

-Please know that we (healthcare professionals) will initiate conversations, too, if you meet these criteria.
+Please know that we as your healthcare professionals will also initiate conversations if you meet these criteria.

-At Royal Free London NHS Foundation Trust, we are committed to providing compassionate care to you and your family and friends, and to team this with your expressed wishes.
-We encourage all our patients who are in their last year of life to consider completing an electronic urgent care plan.
-This was previously known as Coordinate My Care (CMC) but now known as the London Urgent Care Plan (LUCP).
-If you previously held a CMC care plan this will automatically be transferred to the LUCP.
+We are committed to providing compassionate care to you and your family and friends, and to team this with your expressed wishes.
+We encourage all our patients who are in their last year of life to consider completing a Universal Care Plan (UCP).

 We are committed to providing high quality care and ensuring choice for all patients, wherever possible.
-We will work with you or your representative:
+We will work with you or your representative to:

-- To enable you to be in your preferred place of care and
+- enable you to be in your preferred place of care

 We will discuss with you any decisions you may have already made regarding your care and will talk with you about the best way we can support you at the end of your life.

 If you wish to be cared for at home, we will do our best to accommodate this, with help from community services.
-We will discuss with your relatives and carers about what is practical.
-For further information about what to expect, please see our leaflet for relatives and friends, care in the last days of life.
+We will discuss with your relatives and carers what is practical.

-For those patients who are acutely ill with limited reversibility of medical conditions and thus, who may be approaching the end of life, Advance Care Planning will include discussions about cardiopulmonary resuscitation (CPR).
+For patients who are acutely ill with limited reversibility of medical conditions and may be approaching the end of life, advance care planning will include discussions about cardiopulmonary resuscitation (CPR).